Can Age Restrictions Really Help Curtail Screaming Children at Restaurants?

 Is Etiquette a Better Solution?

-Restaurant patrons’ biggest reason for complaints is the lack of good manners in their children.
+Restaurant patrons’ biggest reason for complaints is the lack of good manners in others' children.
 But is it just as effective as raising bars for their ages?
 The answer is a resounding yes.

 Parents don’t need to enroll children into charm schools or finishing schools that drain them financially to better their etiquette.
 They just need to teach them basic table manners.
 They need to convince them to eat with their mouths closed, put their napkins on their laps, and so forth.
 Some parents even make them wait until they are of certain age to dine out.